Types of Eating Disorders

 Other Specified Feeding and Eating Disorders (OSFED)

-Though few have heard of it, OSFED is the most common eating disorder.
+Though few have heard of it, OSFED is the most common type of eating disorder.
 Unfortunately, it is often misinterpreted as being less serious.
 But studies have shown that people with OSFED suffer consequences that are just as severe, often even more severe than those who are diagnosed with anorexia or bulimia.
 This is partly due to the fact that OSFED is less likely to be diagnosed early and may be under-treated.

 OSFED has many subtypes, including purging disorder, orthorexia, bigorexia, night eating syndrome, and exercise disorder.
 It is also used to categorize “atypical anorexia.”
 These are people who meet all the criteria for anorexia except low body weight according to BMI.
 This is controversial since people with the symptoms of anorexia at higher BMI percentiles face the same health risks.